 address a packet to an intermediate node in the tree, TTL based

-addressing is used to set the radius and addressing information in
+addressing is used to set the radius and additional information in

-the OAM payload is used to identify the specific destination node.
+the OAM payload is used to identify the specific destination.
+It is worth noting that a MIP and MEP may be instantiated on a node when it is both a branch and leaf node.

 P2MP paths are unidirectional; therefore, any return path to an